Aguafrommars/Identity.RavenDb/README.md

 ## Sample

-The sample is a copy of [IdentitySample.Mvc](https://github.com/aspnet/Identity/tree/dev/samples/IdentitySample.Mvc) sample using a RavenDb database.
+The [IdentitySample](samples/IdentitySample) is a dotnet webapp with individual authentication using a RavenDb database.

 ## Tests